The Ultimate French Cheese and Wine Pairing Guide

 Bas-Rhin (67) - Bibeleskaes Cheese & Riesling (Alsace)

-Bas-Rhin is home to Bibeleskaes, cheese made by combining mild farmer’s cheese with shallot and chive with a mild flavour.
-Complement it with Riesling, a crisp and aromatic white wine from Alsace, to create an elegant and refreshing pairing.
-Bas-Rhin is all about the beautiful Vosges Mountains, the charming town of Strasbourg, known for its stunning cathedral and the European Parliament.
+Bas-Rhin is home to Bibeleskaes, a cheese made by combining mild farmer’s cheese with shallots and chives, with a mild flavour.
+Complement it with Riesling, a crisp, aromatic white wine from Alsace, to create an elegant, refreshing pairing.

 Haut-Rhin (68) - Munster Cheese & Gewurztraminer (Alsace)

 Haut-Rhin is the birthplace of Munster, a soft, pungent cheese with a distinctive, intense flavour.
-Pair it with Gewurztraminer, an aromatic and spicy white wine from Alsace, to create a unique and delightful pairing.
-Haut-Rhin is famous for its picturesque vineyards, including the prestigious Alsace wine region, and the town of Colmar, known for its beautiful old town.
+Pair it with Gewürztraminer, an aromatic and spicy white wine from Alsace, for a unique and delightful pairing.

 Vosges (88) - Géromé Cheese & Pinot Gris (Alsace)